maestronick1/Node-Codealong-README-DELIVERABLE/delivREADME.md

 var oneLinerJoke = require('one-liner-joke');
 var getRandomJoke = oneLinerJoke.getRandomJoke();
 ```
-## Puttin both the foodlist and custom Npm together

-# NODE AND EXPRESS README

-## CREATING A NEW NODE PROJECT
+# CREATING A NEW NODE PROJECT
 Create a new folder in your project directory through terminal
 ```
 mkdir node-proj